Transplantation Research Initiative: Research Network (CDTRP)

 The program represents a national collaboration involving research funding agencies, national health charities, industry, hospitals and academic health centres across the country.

-For more information, please visit the website of the Canadian National Transplant Research Program.
+To learn more about projects and core platforms, and to view funding opportunities please visit the website of the Canadian Donation and Transplantation Research Program.

 - Date modified: